 Courmayeur is on the opposite side of Mont Blanc from Chamonix.
 We have been to Courmayeur both alone and as a day trip from Chamonix when the snow was terrible at that resort.
 In terms of family ski resorts Italy wins in terms of its food.

 Courmayeur is best for intermediates and advanced skiers.
 There is a small beginners area.
 Courmayeur has 352 km of marked trails and 60 ski lifts.
+There is also plenty of backcountry skiing.
 Be forewarned that Italians think waiting in ski lift lines is for sissies.

 Courmayeur has a charming village with excellent food.
 My children still talk about the pizza and the hot chocolate.